samuelololol/BuildbotDocker/README.markdown

 These 2 files are main core settings for buildbot.
 The complicated settings are separately extracted from original `master.cfg` into `master.cfg` and `buildbotdocker.py`.
 To edit the settings, it is necessary for you to consider some aspects:

 1. Deploy scenario: Add deployment steps into builder.
-It is recommanded using Docker to reproduce clean target environment and to setup the project.
+After git-pushed triggered, buildbot will pull latest source code and build.
+It is recommanded to create a clean docker environment and setup the project in it.
 2. Test scenario: Add test runner scripts into builder.
-It is depending on how the project do tests.
-You are able to launch test runner on buildbot slave or do it on clean Docker container(s).
+You may launch test runner either on buildbot slave or on clean Docker container(s) created by buildbot slave.

 How to launch
 -------------